-I had purchased six bottles from Cabrini Liquors, online.
-Their store is located on 181st street and Cabrini Boulevard in Manhattan.
+I had purchased six bottles from Cabrini Liquors, a retail shop situated on the corner of 181st street and Cabrini Boulevard in far-up Manhattan.
 The wines were shipped to me in February.
-The first two bottles I drank were as vibrant as a restless four-year, but a four-year-old in a double-breasted vest and wingtips.
+The first two bottles proved to be as delectable as any sentence in The Great Gatsby.
+So what happened to the other bottles?

-What had happened?
-What scuffed the wing-tips and knarled the penache?
 The wines lay on their side in the coolest part of my apartment—due to the lack of “wine cellar” or “wine fridge” (and I’m working on changing that).
-The apartment is carpeted and when I first smelled the acrid Merlot I assumed it was somehow the carpet’s fault, and if it weren’t for my fiancée who is rational when I hath no rational, I would have torn the carpet to shreds and cursed out my landlord below for not installing a temperature-controlled room in our three-room apartment.
-Alas.
+The apartment is carpeted, and I began to wonder if somehow it was all the carpet’s fault.
+Thinking on that I nearly tore the carpet to shreds and was prepared to curse out my landlord for not installing a temperature-controlled room in our three-room apartment.
+Alas!!
+I refrained from both tactics.
 After returning the wine to bottle from decanter, I stopped the bottles with rubber stoppers and sucked out any remaining air.
-I called Cabrini and arranged to bring the wine back on Monday evening, two days out.
+I called Cabrini and arranged to bring the wine back on Monday evening, two days out from the whole affair.

-The treck to Cabrini was a good hour-long subway ride, and in New York City the subway presents a good opportunity to catch up on reading.
+The trip to Cabrini was a good hour-long subway ride, and in New York City the subway presents a good opportunity to catch up on reading.
 I brought along the last five New Yorkers.
 I read about the Madoff Ponzi scheme.
-I got angry for all the people that were swindled.
+I was angry and sympathetic twoard the people that he swindled.
 I wanted to do something about it.
-I wanted to accuse someone… of something.
-I was prepared to accuse the good people at Cabrini of trying to put one over on me… I mean, they’re in the Bronx!
+I wanted to accuse someone—of something, anything…for ruining my wine!
+I was prepared to accuse the good people at Cabrini of trying to put one over on me—I mean, they’re practically in the Bronx!

-To my surprise, the store was an unexpected playground of rare and fine wines all priced well-below market-value, or at least, New York City Market Value.
-I was greeted by Damian, Cabrini’s wine-director.
-He led me to the “office” where dozens and dozens of bottles lay recently opened for tasting (they were planning a big event and had to “familiarize” themselves with the wines – tough job).
+To my surprise, the store was an unexpected playground of rare and fine wines all priced well-below market-value, or at least, New York City market value.
+I was greeted by Damian, Cabrini’s “wine-director.”
+He led me to the “office” where dozens and dozens of bottles lay recently opened for tasting (they were planning a big event and had to “familiarize” themselves with the wines).
 After a brief introduction I retrieved my four bottles of remaining Foley Merlot, two unopened, two vacuum packed.
-We poured them into four glasses and I, Keith the photographer, Rami the blogger, and Damian the Director tasted:
+We poured them into four glasses and tasted.

-“Where do you store you glasses?”
-Asked Damian.
+“Where do you keep your glasses,” asked Damian.

-Wine is a living, breathing creature and reacts to its environment.
-So good people, sterilize those glasses and for heaven’s sake, even if they look nice, don’t hang them upside down on a rack in your kitchen.
-Same goes for ordering wine at a bar—if you see them storing their glasses as such – stick to beer.
+Wine is indeed a living, breathing creature and reacts to its environment.
+So, good people, sterilize those glasses and for heaven’s sake, even if they look nice, don’t hang them upside down on a rack in your kitchen.
+Same goes for ordering wine at a bar—if you see them storing their glasses as such—order beer.